anykey111/xeh/README.md

 # The HEX Programming Language

-XEH is a dynamic, concatenative programming language designed for the interactive coding.
+XEH is a dynamic, stack-oriented programming language designed for the interactive coding.
 Main language domain is binary data parsing.
 Its look like FORTH, but its not.
 XEH doesn't provide low-level memory access, uses immutable data structures and reference-counted garbage collector.

 Features: